-Cloudera Distribution of Apache Kafka 5

-Cloudera Distribution of Apache Kafka Release Notes 6

-New Features in Cloudera Distribution of Apache Kafka 6

-Requirements 7

-Supported Operating Systems 7

-Supported JDK Versions 8

-Known issues 8

-Fixed Issues 8

-Issues Fixed in Cloudera Distribution of Apache Kafka 1.4.0 8

-Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.2 9

-Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.1 9

-Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.0

-Issues Fixed in Cloudera Distribution of Apache Kafka 1.2.0 9

-Cloudera Distribution of Apache Kafka Version and Packaging Information 11

-Examples of Versions

-·

-Cloudera Distribution of Apache Kafka Versions

-Maven Artifacts for Kafka .12

-Installing and Upgrading Kafka 13

-Installing Kafka

-Installing the Kafka CSD (Cloudera Manager 5.2 and 5.3)

-Installing Kafka from a Parcel

-Installing Kafka from a Package

-Upgrading Kafka or Cloudera Manager .15

-Upgrading Kafka Using Parcels 15

-Upgrading Cloudera Manager Without Upgrading Kafka 15

-Upgrading Both Cloudera Manager and Kafka 15

-Upgrading Cloudera Manager Before Installing Kafka 16

-Migrating from Apache Kafka to Cloudera Distribution of Kafka .16

-Migration Steps 16

-Using Kafka 18

-Using Kafka Command-line Tools 18

-Using Kafka with Spark Streaming 18

-Using Kafka with Flume 19

-Additional Information 23

-Kafka Administration 24

-High Availability and Consistency 24

-Performance and Resource Considerations 25

-Partitions and Memory Usage 25

-Garbage Collection 26

-Handling Large Messages 26

-Tuning Kafka for Optimal Performance 27

-Metrics 29

-Kafka Cluster Metrics 29

-Kafka Broker Metrics in Cloudera Manager

-Logs 31

-Appendix: Apache License, Version 2.0 33

-Cloudera Distribution of Apache Kafka

-Part of the Hadoop ecosystem, Cloudera Distribution of Apache Kafka is a distributed commit log service that functions much like a publish/subscribe messaging system, but with better throughput, built-in partitioning, replication, and fault tolerance.
-Increasingly popular for log collection and stream processing, it is often (but not exclusively) used in tandem with Apache Hadoop, Apache Storm, and Spark Streaming.

-A log can be considered as a simple storage abstraction.
-Because newer entries are appended to the log over time, from left to right, the log entry number is a convenient proxy for a timestamp.
-Conceptually, a log can be thought of as a time-sorted file or table.
+Cloudera Distribution of Apache Kafka Overview 5 Understanding Kafka Terminology 5 Cloudera Distribution of Apache Kafka Release Notes 10 What's New in Cloudera Distribution of Apache Kafka?
+10 Cloudera Distribution of Apache Kafka Requirements and Supported Versions Supported CDH Versions 11 Supported Cloudera Manager Versions 11 Supported Operating Systems 12 Supported JDK Versions 13 Issues Fixed in Cloudera Distribution of Apache Kafka 13 Issues Fixed in Cloudera Distribution of Apache Kafka 2.0.2 13 Issues Fixed in Cloudera Distribution of Apache Kafka 2.0.1 14 Issues Fixed in Cloudera Distribution of Apache Kafka 2.0.0 14 Issues Fixed in Cloudera Distribution of Apache Kafka 1.4.0 14 Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.2 15 Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.1 15 Issues Fixed in Cloudera Distribution of Apache Kafka 1.3.0 15 Issues Fixed in Cloudera Distribution of Apache Kafka 1.2.0 15 Known Issues in Cloudera Distribution of Apache Kafka 16 Cloudera Distribution of Apache Kafka Incompatible Changes and Limitations 19 Cloudera Distribution of Apache Kafka Version and Packaging Information 20 Examples of Cloudera Distribution of Apache Kafka Versions 20 Cloudera Distribution of Apache Kafka Versions Maven Artifacts for Kafka Installing, Migrating and Upgrading Kafka 24 Installing or Upgrading Kafka 24 General Information Regarding Installation and Upgrade 24 Installing or Upgrading Kafka from a Parcel 24 Installing or Upgrading Kafka from a Package 25 Special Considerations When Upgrading from Kafka 1.x to Kafka 2.x 26 Migrating from Apache Kafka to Cloudera Distribution of Apache Kafka 26 Steps for Migrating from Apache Kafka to Cloudera Distribution of Apache Kafka 26

+Using Kafka 2 9

+Using Kafka Command-line Tools 29

+Using Kafka with Spark Streaming 29

+Using Kafka with Flume 30

+Additional Considerations When Using Kafka 34

+Kafka Administration 35

+Configuring Kafka Security 35

+Deploying SSL for Kafka 35

+Using Kafka Supported Protocols 38

+Enabling Kerberos Authentication 39

+Enabling Encryption at Rest 39

+Configuring High Availability and Consistency for Kafka 39

+Configuring Kafka for Performance and Resource Management 41

+Partitions and Memory Usage 41

+Garbage Collection 42

+Handling Large Messages 42

+Tuning Kafka for Optimal Performance 43

+Configuring JMX Ephemeral Ports 45

+Quotas 45

+Setting User Limits for Kafka

+Reviewing and Responding to Changes in Kafka Metrics

+Kafka Cluster Metrics 46

+Kafka Broker Metrics in Cloudera Manager 47

+Working with Kafka Logs 49

+Appendix: Apache License, Version 2.0 51

+Cloudera Distribution of Apache Kafka Overview

+Cloudera Distribution of Apache Kafka is a distributed commit log service.
+Kafka functions much like a publish/subscribe messaging system, but with better throughput, built-in partitioning, replication, and fault tolerance.
+Kafka is a good solution for large scale message processing applications.
+It is often used in tandem with Apache Hadoop, Apache Storm, and Spark Streaming.

+You might think of a log as a time-sorted file or data table.
+Newer entries are appended to the log over time, from left to right.
+The log entry number is a convenient replacement for a timestamp.

 Kafka integrates this unique abstraction with traditional publish/subscribe messaging concepts (such as producers, consumers, and brokers), parallelism, and enterprise features for improved performance and fault tolerance.
-The result is an architecture that, at a high level, looks like the following figure.
-(A topic is a category of messages that share similar characteristics.)